michaelkamprath/eater-sap-1-improvements/expanded-control-logic/README.md

 Note that many of the data pins, either directly on a 74C256 or on a 74LS238, are unused.
 Again, these are in reserve for future expansion.

+This microcode diagram may be [viewed in more detail here](http://bit.ly/sap-1-extended-control-lines-microcode).

 ### Electrical Design
 The KiCad project containing the electrical schematic for the expanded control logic module [is provided in this repository](./control-logic/).
 The schematic is shown here: